Newspaper Page Text

 able figure of seventy-five cents

-for the general public, are both
+for tile general public, arc both

 Yates and Milton Stores, Amos

-Drug Company, Fulled's Smoke
+Drug Company, Fullcd’s Smoke

-House, Morris Brown, Clark.
+House, Morris Brown Clark.

 Morehouse, Spelman, and Wash

 ington High School.
-Got tickets
+Get ticket:

 now!